jpverkamp/blog/content/reviews/books/Various/Fables Universe/Fables/4 - Fables, Vol. 4 March of the Wooden Soldiers.md

 ![04-08-Hookers-Our-treat](/embeds/books/attachments/04-08-hookers-our-treat.jpg)

-That... is a very different art style for Pinocchio than in {{< goodreads book="Fables, Vol. 1: Legends in Exile" >}}.
+That... is a very different art style for Pinocchio than in [[Fables, Vol. 1: Legends in Exile]]().
 Much more blatent than the rest and I like it.
 It really does make the connection to the wooden soldiers obvious earlier.

 ![04-09-The-sons-of-the-emperor](/embeds/books/attachments/04-09-the-sons-of-the-emperor.jpg)